 I am currently working on a project called Team Shakespeare: The First Folio and the Men who Created the Shakespeare Legacy.
 This will be the first full group biography of the printers, editors, stationers, and patrons who got together to memorialise Shakespeare through the First Folio of 1623.
 These were the men who fashioned the Shakespeare legacy, and their story has much to tell us about a central aspect of English literary and cultural heritage.

-I have taught extensively on University College London’s MA in English: Shakespeare in History course, covering subjects as diverse as the politics of religious contention in the Henry IV plays; race and colonialism in Othello; witchcraft and superstition in Macbeth; the problem plays; using art-historical resources; and critical and theoretical approaches to Shakespeare.
+As well as lecturing on the undergraduate Shakespeare course at the University of Birmingham, I have taught extensively on University College London’s MA in English: Shakespeare in History course, covering subjects as diverse as the politics of religious contention in the Henry IVplays; race and colonialism in Othello; witchcraft and superstition in Macbeth; the problem plays; using art-historical resources; and critical and theoretical approaches to Shakespeare.
 I was a long-standing lecturer and seminar leader on UCL’s undergraduate Shakespeare course, teaching a range of works and subjects, as well as a module of my own design called ‘Shakespeare’s Bodies on the Edge’, which looked at Shakespeare’s treatment of such themes as sexuality, cross-dressing and charivari; torture, anatomy and dissection; death and memory; and mapping the colonial body.
 In addition, I provided a survey of all major critical approaches to Shakespeare, including neoclassicism, character criticism, new criticism, psychoanalysis, structuralism and post-structuralism, new historicism, feminism and race studies.
 During my year at Goldsmith’s College (University of London) I commandeered an ambitious undergraduate Shakespeare course which covered almost the entire canon of his works.